The Myth and Mystery of Thomas Ince

 Hearst was known for his ability to manipulate the press (he owned most of the big newspapers and many magazines), his extreme jealousy of Marion Davies (he hired detectives several times to keep an eye on her), and his desire to promote Marion’s career (getting into the movie biz, for a start).
 His life and proclivities inspired the later Orson Welles film Citizen Kane (1941).

 Although Marion Davies was a heavy drinker herself, because her sister Reine Davies was an alcoholic, Reine’s children with Broadway producer-director George Lederer (daughter Pepi and son Charles) lived with Marion after Reine and George divorced in 1912.

 Actor Charlie Chaplin’s admiration for Marion Davies was well known.

-The purchase of the 200 ft long USS Oneida steam yacht by William Randolph Hearst in 1922, was reported to have been to secure the yacht for Marion’s exclusive use.
+The purchase of the 200 ft. long USS Oneida steam yacht by William Randolph Hearst in 1922, was reported to have been to secure the yacht for Marion’s exclusive use.

 “The Thomas Ince Affair”

 The Jazz Age and the silent film era of Hollywood are at their height of glamour and pleasure-seeking hedonism in 1924.
 Scandals – abortions, suicide, murders, alcohol abuse (during Prohibition, no less), and drug addiction – are quickly hushed up by studios anxious to avoid bad publicity.
-Excessive alcohol and drug use were prime suspects in several early 1920s career and life fatalities, among them Fatty Arbuckle, Virginia Rappe, Olive Thomas (Jack Pickford’s wife), and more recently, mega-star Wallace Reid, who died while trying to overcome a morphine addiction in 1923.
+Excessive alcohol and drug use are prime suspects in several early 1920s career and life fatalities, among them Fatty Arbuckle, Virginia Rappe, Olive Thomas (Jack Pickford’s wife), and more recently, mega-star Wallace Reid, who died while trying to overcome a morphine addiction in 1923.